Lee A. Fleisher

-Lee Alan Fleisher is an American anesthesiologist.
+Lee Alan Fleisher is an American anesthesiologist and health policy expert.
 In 2020, Fleisher was named Chief Medical Officer and Director of the Centers for Medicare & Medicaid Services Center for Clinical Standards and Quality.
-He previously served as Chair of Anesthesiology and Critical Care at the Perelman School of Medicine at the University of Pennsylvania.
+He previously served as Chair of Anesthesiology and Critical Care at the Perelman School of Medicine at the University of Pennsylvania and continues to practice clinically.
+He is also the Founding Principal and CEO at Rubrum Advising.

 Early life and education

 Fleisher graduated Cheltenham High School and began his undergraduate degree at the University of Pennsylvania in 1978.
 He completed his Bachelor's degree in Molecular Biology in 1981, graduating six months early, and his medical degree from Renaissance School of Medicine at Stony Brook University.
-He initially intended to pursue a career as a transplant surgeon and researcher but changed his mind following his surgical residency.
-As a result, he changed his interest towards anesthesiology to do critical care but enjoyed practicing anesthesiology more.
+He initially intended to pursue a career as a transplant surgeon and researcher but changed his mind following his surgical residency to pursue anesthesiology.
+In 2024, he received his master's in law from the University of Pennsylvania Carey Law School.